Civil and military aircraft

 Upcoming Rafale standards

-The F5 standard, which is currently being readied for launch, will be designed for collaborative combat and the advanced weapon systems of the future: it will feature, among other things, a fourth‑generation nuclear missile system and a combat drone based on the nEUROn demonstrator.
+The F5 standard, whose development was launched in 2024, will be focused on collaborative combat and the advanced weapon systems of the future: it will feature, among other things, a fourth-generation nuclear missile system and a UCAS based on the nEUROn demonstrator.

 In 2022, Indonesia signed a contract to purchase the Rafale.
 At the start of 2024, the contract for a total of 42 aircraft came into effect.
 Indonesia is a first-time military customer and our second Rafale customer in the Indo-Pacific region.